espeak-ng/espeak-ng/docs/mbrola.md

 voice compilation.

-Additionaly Mbrola voice definition file can have other optional parameters, similar to eSpeakNG voices, which are described [Voices](voices.md) file.
+Additionaly Mbrola voice definition file can have other optional parameters, similar to eSpeak NG voices, which are described [Voices](voices.md) file.

 ### 2. Add Mbrola phoneme translation file

-Mbrola phoneme translation files specify translations from eSpeakNG phoneme names to mbrola phoneme names.
+Mbrola phoneme translation files specify translations from eSpeak NG phoneme names to mbrola phoneme names.

 The source phoneme translation files are in `.../phsource/mbrola` folder and